Euclidean teleparallel relativity and black hole partition functions: Abstract

 \section{Abstract}

 The Euclidean path integral approach to quantum gravity is conventionally formulated in terms of the Einstein-Hilbert-York-Gibbons-Hawking action, which requires suitable subtractions to produce the correct black hole partition function.
 However, there is a unique, canonical teleparallel reformulation which reproduces the same results without subtractions or other ambiguities.
 This is verified in the case of a black hole with or without an electric or a magnetic charge and in a background with or without a cosmological constant.
-Further, it is conjectured that the results may be improved in a local prescription which reduces the canonical teleparallel action to a surface integral over the horizon.
+Moreover, a new quasilocal prescription is proposed and tested, where the black hole partition function is determined solely by the horizon boundary term, yielding the correct Helmholtz free energy without counterterms.